sudohainguyen/sudohainguyen.github.io/_posts/2022-12-01-expectation-management.md

 ---
 layout: post
 title: "Lesson learned: Expectation Management"
-subtitle: "Yes, we all aim high, but are we aiming the same point?"
+subtitle: "We all aim high, but are we aiming the same point?"
 cover-img: /assets/img/exp.jpeg
 thumbnail-img: https://brainsandbeards.com/static/8ed2e98b7029581b146c0a9c83b75b72/38260/expectations.jpg
 share-img: /assets/img/exp.jpeg
 tags: [product management]
 ---

+Expectation management is a crucial part of the product management process.
+It involves ensuring that stakeholders have realistic expectations of a product's development, launch, and long-term performance.
+This blog post will discuss the importance of expectation management, best practices for setting expectations, and techniques for managing stakeholders' expectations.

 <p align = "center">
 <img src = "https://brainsandbeards.com/static/8ed2e98b7029581b146c0a9c83b75b72/38260/expectations.jpg">